Clifton James: Career

-James became well known for playing the comic-relief role of Louisiana Sheriff J.W.
+James began his career in theater in New York City, and was a graduated of the Actors Studio.
+He became well known for playing the comic-relief role of Louisiana Sheriff J.W.
 Pepper in the James Bond films Live and Let Die (1973) and The Man With The Golden Gun (1974).
 He played very similar characters in both Silver Streak (1976) and Superman II (1980).
 Years earlier he portrayed a serious character in The Reivers (1969), opposite Steve McQueen, playing a mean, corrupt country sheriff.
 Two years before that, he had portrayed a hard-nosed Southern prison floor-walker in Cool Hand Luke (1967).
 In Juggernaut (1974) he portrayed one of the first passengers aboard a luxury liner to realize there was a serious problem with the ship.

 James appeared in the uncredited role of the district attorney who prosecuted Al Capone in the film The Untouchables (1987).
 He played a Navy master-at-arms in The Last Detail (1973), starring Jack Nicholson, and Chicago White Sox baseball team owner Charles Comiskey in Eight Men Out (1988), a drama about the corrupt 1919 Chicago White Sox.

 Despite being born in the Northwest and spending much of his life in New York (where he was an Actors Studio member of long standing), James was cast as a Southerner in many of his screen roles, such as his appearances in the James Bond films, and as powerful Houston lawyer Striker Bellman in the daytime soap opera Texas from 1981 to 1982.

 In 1965, he played “Sam Hare”, a slimy, blackmailing salesman on the TV Western Gunsmoke in the episode “The Lady” (S10E27).
 He guest-starred again as Tenner Jackson, a successful poker player later killed for his winnings in the episode “The Wrong Man” - alongside Carroll O’Connor (S12E7).
 Later, he played the train passenger Wilkes on the Gunsmoke episode "Snow Train" (1970).